-Children who are starting at our school based nursery or in one of our Reception classes complete "Welcome" sessions during the summer term before starting and home visits are also carried out.
+Children who are starting at our school based nursery or in one of our Reception classes complete 'Welcome Sessions' during the Summer Term before starting and home visits are also carried out for children who are new to our school in either Nursery or Reception.
 Children with SEND are accounted for within this process and extra help and support will be planned for.
 School staff also meet in the summer term to share information about children who are moving to our school based nursery or Reception classes and any information relating to children with SEND is passed on.
 The SENDCO from our school based site or from our off-site nursery will also meet with staff as required to share plans and information.
 Where necessary, some children with SEND are provided with a transition booklet which contains photographs and information pertaining to their new environments, new staff and any new routines.
 This can then be discussed at home over the summer holiday in preparation for September.
 If children are moving to a reception class or another nursery at another school, we will support the receiving school with their transition arrangements.